LiddleDev/LiddleForum/README.md

 #### Moderators

-Since the admin panel does not exist yet, you will have to add any moderators manually in the `liddleforum_moderators` table.
+Moderators can be added in the admin panel.
+Navigate to the moderators tab add moderators by entering the user ID of who you'd like to be a moderator.

-If you want them to be a global moderator, leave `category_id` blank.
-Otherwise they will only have moderation powers inside the chosen category and all of its children.
+You can either make them a global moderator or limit their moderation powers to a specific category and its children.

 ### Roadmap

-Here are a list of features planned for future versions:
+Here are a list of features currently planned for future versions:

-* Admin panel - allows handling moderators and categories instead of doing it manually in the database
 * Themes - provide a way to easily customise the CSS on the forum

 ### Final Notes